vegaprotocol/documentation/docs/tutorials/proposals/new-market-proposal.md

 </Tabs>

 ## Voting and enactment
 All proposals are voted on by the community.
-Community members need a minimum of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.minVoterBalance" suffix="tokens" hideName={true} /> to vote.
+To vote, community members need, at a minimum, the larger of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.minVoterBalance" suffix="tokens" hideName={true} />, or <NetworkParameter frontMatter={frontMatter} param="spam.protection.voting.min.tokens" suffix="tokens" hideName={true} /> associated with their Vega key.

 Your proposal will need [participation](../../concepts/vega-protocol#how-the-outcome-is-calculated) of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.requiredParticipation" formatter="percent" hideName={true} /> and a majority of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.requiredMajority" formatter="percent" hideName={true} />, so having community support is essential.
 If successful, the proposal will be enacted at the time you specify in the `enactmentTimestamp` field.

 Building support is down to you.
 Share your proposal in [the _New Market Proposals_ forum](https://community.vega.xyz/c/fairground-testnet-governance/new-market-proposals-testnet/33) on Vega community, being sure to follow the [post guide](https://community.vega.xyz/t/guide-to-new-market-proposals-on-fairground-testnet/4017).
 You may also wish to share on [Discord](https://vega.xyz/discord).